ixofoundation/ixo-message-relayer/README.md

 </div>
 <br />

-The Ixo Message Relayer is a server that facilitates a meticulously coordinated sequence of operations ensuring mobile-to-web authentication and transaction signing on the IXO blockchain.
+The Ixo Message Relayer is a server that facilitates a meticulously coordinated sequence of operations ensuring mobile-to-web authentication, transaction signing, and secure data passing on the IXO blockchain.
 The process kicks off with the Login module, where the SDK generates a random hash and a secureHash (which is a SHA-256 hash of the hash and a secureNonce).
 A QR code, containing this hash, is then displayed for the mobile app to scan.
 Once scanned, the mobile app uploads the user data to the server using this hash as an identifier of the login request, which the SDK is polling for.
 This endpoint is secured with an AUTHORIZATION environment variable, ensuring only the mobile app with the correct authorization can upload this data.
 Subsequently, the SDK polls the server to fetch the login data, providing a secureNonce in the process.
 The server validates the request by hashing the provided hash and secureNonce to ensure it matches the secureHash, thereby affirming the authenticity of the user making the request.
 Upon validation, the server returns the login data to the SDK and purges the data from the server to maintain data cleanliness.

+The server also supports a secure data passing feature that allows the SDK to encrypt data, store it on the server, and have it decrypted and processed by the mobile app.
+This feature ensures that only the mobile app with the correct access token can retrieve and decrypt the data, making it useful for operations such as KYC (Know Your Customer) processes.
+The data is uploaded with an identifier hash and a type indicating the operation to be performed.
+The mobile app decrypts the data, performs the required operation, and uploads the success status and response to the server.

 Note: The following describes the V1 transaction module, which is now deprecated in favor of the enhanced V2 transactions module.
 Users are encouraged to transition to V2 for a more efficient and dynamic transaction handling experience.